-Croatia, Hungary: INA MOL under pressure from European Commission15.
-December 2016. / SEE Energy News
+Croatia, Hungary: INA MOL under pressure from European Commission, SEE Energy News

 On Thursday the European Commission asked Croatia to amend INA Privatization Act, on the grounds that it violates the free movement of capital and freedom of establishment, which is an obligation that Croatia took in 2010 during the accession negotiations in the Chapter Free Movement of Capital.
 Such situation is very bad for Croatia and will be in favor of MOL as a shareholder who owns the half of the company and whose interests are not identical to the interests of the state as the other shareholder.